 Support for volunteers

-Resources to support young people and address any concerns.
+Resources to support young people and address when talking about international crises.

-Resources to talk to young people about war, conflict, refugees and peace
+Resources to talk to young people about war, conflict, peace and welcoming refugees

 Helping others through Scouts, including donations

 People often collect donations of essential items, such as clothes, food and bedding, and send them to the affected area.

 However, collecting supplies, such as blankets, requires individuals and organisations to clean and sort through lots of items.
 They then need to transport them hundreds of miles, which can be very costly.